cooperative-computing-lab/cctools/doc/manuals/work_queue/index.md

     t.specify_exec_method("thread")
     # fork a child process to execute the function
     t.specify_exec_method("fork")
     ```

-A RemoteTask is executed on the worker as other tasks are,
+Once a RemoteTask is executed on the worker's coprocess,
-except that its output `t.output` is a json encoded string.
+the output it returns (`t.output`) is a json encoded string.
 `json.loads(t.output)` contains two keys: `Result` and `StatusCode`.
 `Result` will contain the result of the function, or the text of an exception if one occurs.
 `StatusCode` will have the value 200 if the function executes successfully, and 500 otherwise.